|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

-Fractions Face-Off!/Super Solvers (FFO!/SS) is a proven small-group systematic, structured tutoring programs designed to promote knowledge of fractions to 4th and 5th grade students.
+Fraction Face-Off!/Super Solvers (FFO!/SS) is a proven small-group systematic, structured tutoring program designed to promote knowledge of fractions to 4th and 5th grade students.
 FFO!/SS emphasizes the three domains listed below:

 - Understanding fraction magnitude, including comparing, ordering, and placing fractions on number lines, and fraction equivalencies;

 - Fraction calculations, including an understanding of the operations and executing the operations;

 - Fraction word problems to contextualize fractions as numbers in everyday contexts and strengthen fraction magnitude understanding.

 Tutors are usually hired by school districts.
 Tutors may be full-time or may work part of the school day.
 Tutors usually tutor in person, but may also work remotely when in-person tutoring is not possible.

 FFO!/SS is designed to promote fraction understanding for at-risk learners (students who have shown previous difficulty with mathematics) in the 4th and 5th grade.